epiverse-trace/readepi/README.md

 ### Reading data from RDBMS and HIS

-The `readepi()` function can import data from a variety of RDBMS servers, including MS SQL, MySQL, and PostgreSQL.
+The `readepi()` function can import data from a variety of RDBMS, including MS SQL, MySQL, and PostgreSQL.
 Reading data from a RDBMS requires the following:

 1. MS SQL driver that is compatible with the version of DBMS of interest.
-The **vignette** describes how to install the appropriate driver for each DBMS server.
+The **vignette** describes how to install the appropriate driver for each database management system.
 2. Credentials to access the server. **readpi** allows users to create and save a file with credentials details, which can then be used as one of the `readepi()` function’s arguments to access a database.
     The `show_example_file()` function shows the structure of the credential file.

-Users can read data from a RDBMS server by providing the details of the tables of interest or an SQL query (for more information, see the **vignette**).
+Users can read data from a RDBMS by providing the details of the tables of interest or an SQL query (for more information, see the **vignette**).

 ``` r